szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 Harper pin: Even the description states that it is not bound to the Harper, just hints that most Harpers would probably not want to part with it.
 But your pal Jaheira is generous enough, so anyone may now be able to wear it.

 Keepsake Locket: Now it provides a minor bonus of +5 HP.
+Only Jaheira and Charname can wear it.
+This restriction can be toggled on and off in the configuration file.

 Both items can be toggled on and off.
 Both are on by default.
 Check the config file.